IguanaBen/scabn/readme.txt

 Tested up to: 3.3.2
 Stable tag: 1.3.3

-Simple shopping cart system provides buy now buttons to purchase items via Paypal or Google Checkout.
+Simple shopping cart system provides buy now buttons to purchase items via Paypal or Google Wallet.
 Also links to Google Analytics and tracks sales.
 Based on Wordpress Checkout

 == Description ==